Skip to main content

 • an additional £12,800 per year to reach the poverty line if they are living in very deep poverty.

 We saw from our latest Destitution in the UK report that around 3.8 million people experienced destitution (where they could not afford to meet their most basic physical needs to stay warm, dry, clean and fed) in 2022.
 This included around one million children.
 These figures have more than doubled since 2017.
-There is further evidence of deepening poverty in the increasing number of people using food banks, with more emergency food parcels being delivered by the Trussell Trust network than ever before.
+There is further evidence of deepening poverty in the increasing number of people using food banks, with more emergency food parcels being delivered by Trussell than ever before.

 Certain groups have wholly unacceptably high rates of poverty